Brad Swaile: Biography

 Swaile attended Sir Winston Churchill Secondary School in Vancouver.
 He graduated from Kwantlen University with a degree in Graphic and Visual Design.

 Swaile has acted in several animated series.
 One of his earliest anime roles was in the English dub of Ranma ½ where he voiced Mousse.
-When the Ocean Group dubbed Dragonball Z in the mid 1990s, Swaile voiced Adult Gohan.
-He also voiced Nightcrawler in X-Men: Evolution and voiced Ace in My Little Pony Tales.
+When the Ocean Group dubbed Dragon Ball Z in the mid-1990s, Swaile voiced Adult Gohan.
+He also voiced Nightcrawler in X-Men: Evolution and Ace in My Little Pony Tales.
 In the late 2000s, he voiced the lead characters Rock in Black Lagoon and Light Yagami in the hit anime Death Note.
-He has reprised his role for the latter's Death Note live action film dub.
+He reprised his role for the latter's Death Note live action film dub.

 Swaile is known for many roles in the Mobile Suit Gundam franchise.
-These roles include Amuro Ray of Mobile Suit Gundam, Quatre Raberba Winner of Gundam Wing, Dearka Elsman of Gundam SEED, Auel Neider of Gundam SEED Destiny and Setsuna F. Seiei of Gundam 00.
+These roles include Amuro Ray in Mobile Suit Gundam, Quatre Raberba Winner in Gundam Wing, Dearka Elsman in Gundam SEED, Auel Neider in Gundam SEED Destiny, and Setsuna F. Seiei in Gundam 00.